This is the place where the product description will appear if a product has one.

 Life on earth would be quite different without our natural satellite.
-Most would agree that the daily rising and falling of the moon, along with the monthly waxing and waning cycles, have effects on our oceans and seas.
+The daily rising and falling of the moon, along with the monthly waxing and waning cycles, have effects on our oceans and seas.
 The tides are crucial to life: tidal pools, sheltered and renewed in rhythm with these cycles, catalyzed some of the first stable ecologies and still represent unique niches.
 While it may not be as widely recognized yet, it is becoming more clear that the moon also affects the flow of water through plants: sap moves more vigorously during the waxing phase as the moon grows to full, and slows down as the moon wanes to a thin morning crescent.

-In conclusion, moonlight is subtle—typically, even at its peak, only about 15% as strong as sunlight.
-But its rays penetrate the soil, and affect plant life from germination to harvest.
-Most plants seem to need a rhythmic exposure to moonlight—at least for a week or so around the full moon—for optimal immunity, wound healing, regeneration, and growth.
+In conclusion, moonlight is subtle--typically, even at its peak, only about 15% as strong as sunlight.
+But its rays penetrate the soil somewhat, and may affect plant life from germination to harvest.
+Most plants seem to need a rhythmic exposure to moonlight--at least for a week or so around the full moon--for optimal immunity, wound healing, regeneration, and growth.
 Plant harvesting should ideally heed the lunar cycle, not simply for potency and low water content, but because many plants (especially strong, vigorous growers) recover better when they are harvested during the last week of the lunar cycle.
 Modern research is confirming many of the observations recorded in the oral tradition of farmers, foresters, and herbalists, but is just beginning to explain why.
 It seems that the subtle effects of moonlight can alter the way water behaves as it interfaces with living cells, perhaps through bio-electric mechanisms.
 As the old myths tell us, the moon is a powerful force, regulating the unseen, yin-like processes hidden under the surfaces of things, deeply connected to water and moisture.
-Easy explanations of its effects can often be misdirection – the moon may seem to lay out a trail for us, but this trail often leads to places we’d never expect.
+Simple explanations of its effects can often be misdirection--the moon may seem to lay out a trail for us, but this trail often leads to places we’d never expect.
 But just as tidal forces served to shape early life on our planet, the more hidden effects we are just starting to understand may be essential to maintain healthy life on earth today.
-What we do know is that moonlight, while generally similar to the sunlight it reflects, shifts a bit towards the infrared (see spectral graph, from CIRA, at Colorado State University) and also has some gaps that may be linked to the presence of traces of sodium in the lunar “atmosphere."7 This makes moonlight not just a less intense version of sunlight—it is somewhat qualitatively different, too.
+What we do know is that moonlight, while generally similar to the sunlight it reflects, shifts a bit towards the infrared (see spectral graph, from CIRA, at Colorado State University) and also has some gaps that may be linked to the presence of traces of sodium in the lunar “atmosphere."7 This makes moonlight not just a less intense version of sunlight--it is somewhat qualitatively different, too.
 Dr. Guerrini has speculated that the rhythmic, additional irradiation from moonlight is an important adjunct to the growth and metabolism of healthy plants: not only have we seen change in growth and leaf movements, but also in patterns of starch storage (highest in the waning phase) and utilization (highest in the days before the full moon).
 These effects, along with preliminary documentation of immune deficiency and poor wound healing from moonlight-deprived plants, encourage us to think of moonlight as an important part of a plant’s overall “nutrition”.
-Interestingly, this “nutrition”8 seems to be more a modulation of bio-electric activity rather than a source of photosynthetic energy.
+Interestingly, this “nutrition”8 seems to be more a modulation of bio-electric activity in the plant rather than a source of photosynthetic energy.

 Comments will be approved before showing up.